MinhThieu145/elephantype/docs/DEVELOPER_GUIDE.md

 1. **Client-Side Flow**:
    - User clicks "Send to Foundry" button
+   - The typing data is converted to a stringified format using `stringifySessionData`
    - Client code calls the API route at `/api/foundry`
    - UI shows success/failure feedback

 2. **Server-Side Flow**:
    - API route accesses the token securely from environment variables
-   - Server forwards the typing data to the Palantir Foundry API
+   - Server forwards the stringified typing data to the Palantir Foundry API
    - Server returns the result to the client

 3. **Security Benefits**:
    - Token is never exposed to the client
    - All sensitive API calls happen server-side
    - Preview mode allows testing without data ingestion

+4. **Data Transformation**:
+   - Before sending, complex objects are converted to JSON strings
+   - The three main categories (`metadata`, `keystrokes`, `metrics`) are stringified
+   - This simplifies data handling in the Foundry system
+   - Original object structure is maintained for local use

 #### Troubleshooting